 The Bar Association’s Legal Assistance Referral Scheme collects information from individuals who seek legal assistance.
 These individuals are advised as to why certain information is requested and the manner in which that information will be used and disclosed.

-Unless authorised by the Legal Profession Act 2004, or some other Act, or the individual to which the information is held (specifically or impliedly), the Association does not share or publish information to third parties about its members, holders of practising certificates, or applicants to the Legal Assistance Referral Scheme.
+Unless authorised by the Legal Profession Uniform Law (NSW), the Legal Profession Uniform Law Application Act 2014 and the regulations and rules made under those Acts, or some other Act, or the individual to which the information is held (specifically or impliedly), the Association does not share or publish information to third parties about its members, holders of practising certificates, or applicants to the Legal Assistance Referral Scheme.

 Cross Border Disclosure of Personal Information

-In limited circumstances, the Association may need to disclose personal information overseas in order to obtain information about an individuals prior qualifications, membership or legal practice.
+In limited circumstances, the Association may need to disclose personal information overseas in order to obtain information about an individual’s prior qualifications, membership or legal practice.
 These circumstances would relate to applications for Practising Certificates, where an applicant nominates prior overseas registration.
 In these limited circumstances the Association would only be disclosing information provided by the applicant to a jurisdiction nominated by the applicant.
-The information would be provided and obtained in accordance with Australian Privacy Principle 8 .2 (c ) and the Legal Profession Act 2004.
+The information would be provided and obtained in accordance with Australian Privacy Principle 8.2(c) and the legal profession legislation or the Trans-Tasman Mutual Recognition Act 1997.

 DEALING WITH PERSONAL INFORMATION